kuertee/x4-mod-ui-extensions/README.md

 Beta version for v5.0.x beta of the base game
 =============================================
+v5.0.0008 BETA, 9 Mar 2022:
+-New feature: new call-backs by Mycu for his new upcoming mod.

 v5.0.0007 BETA, 2 Mar 2022:
 -Bug-fix: Updates to work in the v5.0 RC 1 of the base game.